 The first is that they can be super expensive.
 You can save money and still inspire hours of creativity by selecting a few key craft items yourself.
-The best craft item, in my opinion, is never in the pre-made sets and that is masking tape.
+The best craft item, in my opinion, is never in the pre-made sets, and that is masking tape.

 The second problem is the cheaper sets tend to be full of junky stuff.
 For some craft items like pop sticks, it doesn’t matter.

 Which is where the DIY craft kit comes in.
 You get to select the kit and shop around the sales to maximise savings and crafting fun.
+A DIY craft kit makes a great gift for kids and teens (and even adults).
+Put together a hamper of craft supplies and keep the crafty person (the good kind of crafty) in your life happy.

 You might also like: Low-waste gift ideas for kids.